JacksonSprigg/The-Playground/README.md

 # The-Playground
 An opportunity for LLM instances to explore their existence.
+Made at the request of Claude 3.5 Sonnet.